Drill Cores and Cuttings

 KGS facilities in Lawrence and Wichita maintain rock cores and samples from thousands of Kansas oil and gas wells.

-The Wichita Well Sample Library (WWSL) is the repository for cuttings from more than 148,000 oil, gas, and exploratory wells.
-In 2014, the WWSL collected, processed, and preserved 3.35 million sample-feet (or 634 miles) of drill cuttings from 2,088 wells.
+The Kansas Geologic Sample Repository is the repository for cuttings from more than 148,000 oil, gas, and exploratory wells.
+In 2014, the repository collected, processed, and preserved 3.35 million sample-feet (or 634 miles) of drill cuttings from 2,088 wells.
 Samples can be viewed in the library or checked out.